Collective

 Making brilliant new music is our bread and butter, and by supporting this fund you are helping commission the stone-cold classics of the future – pieces like ‘Neon’, a woozy, trancelike work written for us in 2020 by Hannah Peel.

-• An annual pre-show drinks event
+• an annual pre-show drinks event with Collective staff and artists

-Become an Artist Patron for £1,200 annually, or £100/month.
+Fund a trailblazing artist bursary for £1,200 annually, or £100/month.

 On average, it costs us about £1,800 to employ a single musician for a Manchester Collective project.
 And that’s not including the cost of their travel or accommodation while on the road.
 For a string orchestra show featuring 17 musicians, we’re looking at artist costs upwards of £30,000.